nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-22-attacktive_directory.md

 ![screenshot18](../assets/images/attacktive_directory/screenshot18.png)

 And we're in!
 Since we are in the Administrator account, we have free access into any of the other users' directories.

-The flag for svc-admin can be found on his desktop.
+The flag for svc-admin can be found on his desktop:

 ![screenshot19](../assets/images/attacktive_directory/screenshot19.png)